xaizek/uncov/README.md

-Storage management tool itself is language independent and is relying on complementary tools to fetch and transform coverage data from language specific coverage tools.
+Storage management tool itself is language independent and is relying on complementary tools to fetch and transform coverage data from language specific coverage harness.

-Importer of coverage for C and C++ languages that collects data from gcov is provided.
+Importer of coverage for C and C++ languages that collects data from `gcov` is provided.

 #### Adding support for a language ####

 Support for other languages can be added by converting existing coverage tools or even using them as is.
-The `new-json` subcommand accepts JSON that's used by [coveralls.io][[coveralls] API, all that's needed is to extract this JSON and pipe it to `uncov new-json` (some tools might already have a command-line option like `--dump`, others could be extended by adding it).
+The `new-json` subcommand accepts JSON that's used by [coveralls.io][coveralls] API, all what's needed is to extract this JSON and pipe it to `uncov new-json` (some tools might already have a command-line option like `--dump`, others could be extended by adding it).